-TABLE 4 BARRIERS TO ENHANCED RESOURCE RECOVERY
+YABLE & BARRIERS TO ENHANCED RESOURCE RECOVERY

+Primary Secondary

+Logislative and statutory barriers

+Buffer distance requirements

-Primary Secondary Legislative and statutory barriers Inadequate Infrastructure for Buffer distance requirements Inability for RWMGs to plan for non-municipal wastes under the EP Act 1970 (and therefore to influence the collection of waste materials from businesses and hence the need for processing infrastructure). processing of waste materials into marketable recycled High processing costs due to small collected volumes in some areas.
-This is influenced by participation levels and population size. products Availability of lower cost alternatives such as landfill disposal and on-site disposal/use of agricultural organic wastes.
+Inadequate Infractiveture for processing of watte materials into marketable necessary products Insbilling for INMWGs to plan for non-manippal wastes under the EP Act 1970 (and therefore toinfluence the collection of waste materials from businesses and hence the need for processing infractructure).

+High processing costs due to small collected volumes in some areas.
+This is influenced by participation levels and population size.

+Availability of lower cost alternatives such as landfill disposal and on-site disposal use of agricultural organic waters.

 High capital investment cost.

-Experience with complex technologies.
+Expenses with complex technologies.